Updated: Jul 28

 Fair Play is a global movement of young musicians speaking out against corruption and social injustice in their communities and beyond.
 The campaign calls on musicians (18-35 years) to create music videos that take on the corruption and raise awareness through their art.
-Fair Play selects the best groups to perform at Fair Play Live, which takes place during the International Anti-Corruption Conference (IACC) in the world’s largest anti-corruption event; this year to be held in Seoul, South Korea from the 2nd to the 5th of June.
+Fair Play selects the best groups to perform at Fair Play Live, which takes place during the International Anti-Corruption Conference (IACC) in the world’s largest anti-corruption event; this year to be held in Busan, South Korea from the 1st to the 4th of December 2020.

 “We are artists, emerging, independent - we are “artivists” - resisting with our joy” - Carol, Haha Que Pase (Colombia)